Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Generalised Unary Modalities over Binary Relations

 Whenever the complete lattice is boolean, boxes and diamonds are related by De Morgan duality.
 Using $\overline{\varphi} = \lambda x.\ \overline{\varphi\, x}$ then yields $\FBox{\R} g = \overline{\FDia{\R} \overline{g}}$ and $\BBox{\R} f = \overline{\BDia{\R} \overline{f}}$.

 The standard modalities \cite{BlackburndRV01} can be recovered by restricting types and using $\calL=\mathbb{B}$, the two-element lattice of booleans.
-The generalisation to lattice-valued functions allows the transition from qualitative to quantitative modelling and reasoning, using for instance the complete lattice of extended reals or the unit interval with respect to $\min$ and $\max$ (cf. Sections~\ref{sec:dc} and \ref{sec:mean-value-calculus}).
+The generalisation to lattice-valued functions allows the transition from qualitative to quantitative reasoning, using, for instance, the complete lattice of extended reals or the unit interval with respect to $\min$ and $\max$ (cf. \refex{ex:quantales} and Sections~\ref{sec:dc} and \ref{sec:mean-value-calculus}).